Top 10 Largest Freshwater Lakes in the World with Facts

 Lake Superior (North America)

-▪ The name “Superior” comes from the French word “supérieur” meaning “above/Upper” or “higher/superior” in English, referring to the lake’s northern location and higher in elevation compared to the other Great Lakes.
+• The name “Superior” comes from the French word “supérieur,” meaning “above/upper” or “higher/superior” in English, which refers to the lake’s northern location and elevation compared to the other Great Lakes.

 Nature lakes Lake Superior

-▪ The lake is known for its cold, clear water and harsh coastline, as well as its rich fishing and shipping history.
+• The lake is known for its cold, clear water, harsh coastline, rich fishing, and shipping history.

-▪ It is home to a variety of fish including lake trout, whitefish, and herring.
+• It is home to various fish including lake trout, whitefish, and herring.

-▪ The lake is also known for its shipwrecks, with over 350 recorded shipwrecks in the lake’s history.
+• The lake is also known for its shipwrecks, with over 350 recorded shipwrecks in its history.

 Lake Victoria (Africa)

-▪ It is also the world’s largest tropical lake, and the world’s second-largest freshwater lake by surface area after Lake Superior in North America.
+• It is also the world’s largest tropical lake and second-largest freshwater lake by surface area after Lake Superior in North America.

 Lake Victoria